NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/A survey of detection methods for XSS attacks.md

   - paper
   - projectSLR
   - XSS
+Rank: A
 Project:
   - SLR
 ---
-Unsystematic literature review about XSS, published in an very high-ranked journal (ICORE A) Focuses on entry points, and describes client-side, server-side and hybrid mitigation techniques
+Unsystematic literature review about XSS, published in a high-ranked journal (ICORE A).
+Focuses on entry points, and describes client-side, server-side and hybrid mitigation techniques

 ## Context